tnm/shipping-forecast/README.md

 shipping forecast
 ==================

-This is a simple Ruby library for accessing the BBC's public [Shipping Forecast](http://www.bbc.co.uk/weather/coast_and_sea/shipping_forecast).
+This is a Ruby library for accessing the BBC's public [Shipping Forecast](http://www.bbc.co.uk/weather/coast_and_sea/shipping_forecast).

 Usage